maevadevs/Rust-Developer-Foundation/04.Ownership/readme.md

 - ***Memory deallocation***
   - In GC-based languages, this would be handled by the GC
   - Without GC, we need to tell when to free the memory
-  - Doing this correctly manually without GC has always been challenging in C/C++
+  - Doing this correctly manually without GC has always been challenging in languages like C/C++
   - Need to pair exactly one `allocate` with exactly one `deallocate`
-- **Rust uses a different approach: The memory is automatically freed once the variable that *owns* it goes out of scope**
+- Rust uses a different approach
+  - **The memory is automatically freed once the variable that *owns* it goes out of scope**

 ```rs
 {